-- 21 The TOE is dedicated to applications such as: - Banking and finance applications for credit or debit cards, electronic purse (stored value cards) and electronic commerce. - Network based transaction processing such a mobile phones (GSM SIM cards), pay TV (subscriber and pay-per-view cards), communication highways (Internet access and transaction processing). - Transport and ticketing applications (access control cards). - Governmental cards (ID cards, health cards, driving licenses). - Multimedia applications and Digital Right Management protection.
+- 23 The TOE is dedicated to applications such as: - Banking and finance applications for credit or debit cards, electronic purse (stored value cards) and electronic commerce. - Network based transaction processing such a mobile phones (GSM SIM cards), pay TV (subscriber and pay-per-view cards), communication highways (Internet access and transaction processing).